vectara/vectara-answer/HOSTING.md

        - **buildCommand (string):** npm run build
        - **startCommand (string):** npm run start

-  Following code would create and deploy Vectara Docs on the Render.

-  For the execution.
- - save the code in 'js' file.
+3. Now that you have all the parameters, you can use Node to run the deployment command as follows:
- - Replace the owner ID and API key.
+  - create a JS file called `command.js`.
+Replace the owner ID with your Render user ID,  and the API key with your Vectara API key.
- - Run the command 'node <filename.js>'
   ```
       const axios = require('axios');
       const payload = JSON.stringify({